VinothBalakrish/VinothBalakrish/README.md

 <h2 align="center">Hey there :wave:</h2>
 <p align="center">
-    My name is VinothBalakrishna .
-I'm trying to bring more folks here in GitHub :octocat: and use it to record their tech journey and bring their friends to collaborate with some projects 🖤 Have some questions or need help?
+    My name is Vinoth Balakrishnan.
+I'm trying to bring more folks here in GitHub :octocat: and use it to record their tech journey and bring their friends to collaborate on some projects 🖤 Have some questions or need help?
 Message me on <a href="https://www.linkedin.com/in/vinoth-balakrishna/">LinkedIn</a> or <a href="https://twitter.com/vinothbalakrishna">Twitter</a>.
 </p>

 <hr />